Installation

 If you find that your kernel version is android12-5.10.101

-, but your Android system version is Android 13 or other, please don't be surprised, because the version number of the Android system is not necessarily the same as the version number of the Linux kernel.
+, but your Android system version is Android 13 or other, don't be surprised, because the version number of the Android system isn't necessarily the same as the version number of the Linux kernel.
 The version number of the Linux kernel is generally correspondent to the version of the Android system that comes with the device when it is shipped.
 If the Android system is upgraded later, the kernel version will generally not change.
 So, before flashing anything, always refer to the kernel version!

 Introduction